 - you have witnesses who are willing to give evidence to support your case.
 Only courts have the power to make a witness give evidence, so if they are reluctant to help you, you may have to think about going to court instead

-- you are claiming more than the small claims limit of £10,000 because the costs of arbitration are lower than going to court.
+- you are claiming more than the simple procedure limit of £5,000, because the costs of arbitration are lower than going to court.
 If you lose a case in court, you will also have to pay the trader’s legal costs

 - you have a strong case and know the trader can afford to pay but is unwilling to do so.
 The trade association can put pressure on the trader to make sure they pay you what they owe you, so you can avoid having to go to court to make them pay up.